 In summation, we heard not one iota of truth during the entire session.
 I fault the school’s programming director, Professor Avi Cover, and his choice of speaker, who together altered the facts of every sub-topic raised.
 This was no impartial criticism of a country or its policies, but anti-Zionist revisionism.
 How is it that pure propaganda is acceptable for a CLE class?
 How are the students perceived to benefit?
 How did this activity qualify for law credit?
 The majority of the attendees seemed either to not understand or not care to question the allegations, but surely they would remember some of the misinformation; a seed of hate has been sown, and there was no debate from anyone prepared to counter the fallacies.

-In addition to current rules by the OSCE (Organization for Security and Co-operation in Europe), and the commitment to ensure full respect for human rights and fundamental freedoms, I recommend that CWRU review the Trump administration’s new definition of antisemitism in schools, which includes the demonization or delegitimization of Israel.
+In addition to current rules by the OSCE (Organization for Security and Co-operation in Europe), and the commitment to ensure full respect for human rights and fundamental freedoms, I recommend that CWRU review the Trump administration’s new definition of, which includes the demonization or delegitimization of Israel.
 For the sake of academic and intellectual honesty, CWRU is obligated to hold a CLE that presents and defends Israel’s position.

 I herewith expressed my indignation at what transpired and asked that the department be called to account.
 I look forward to a reply and explanation of how this may be avoided in the future.